discretize/discretize-guides/builds/ranger/hybrid-soulbeast/index.md

 </Warning>

 <Specialization name="Soulbeast" text="Hybrid Soulbeast"/> is a DPS build with very high sustained damage but not much utility.
-This build is intended to be used **only** for condi CMs (99,100).
+This build is intended to be used **only** for 99 and 100 CMs.
 For most other fractals, especially if your group is playing power builds, you will be better off playing the power variant found [here](/builds/ranger/power-soulbeast/).

 This build has a relatively unforgiving rotation and can be awkward to play in pugs due to a lack of CC.
-However, <Specialization name="Soulbeast" text="Hybrid Soulbeast"/> is one of the highest damage builds on 99CM when played correctly.
+However, <Specialization name="Soulbeast" text="Hybrid Soulbeast"/> is one of the highest damage builds on 99 and 100CM when played correctly.

 <Divider text="Equipment"/>